openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 The implementors are highly encouraged to explore other options before using custom URI schemes such as `openid:` due to the known security issues of the custom URI schemes, such as lack of controls to prevent unknown applications from attempting to service authentication requests.
 See (invocation-using-custom-schema) in Privacy Considerations section for more details.

 Note that this section is subject to changes in mobile OS and browser mechanisms.

-### Supporing multiple Self-Issued OPs (need to decide to keep or not)

-When the RP wants to provide End-user choice to select from multiple possible Self-Issued OPs, it MAY present a static list of the supported options.
-This is similar to the process of supporting multiple different social networks represented as traditional OPs.

-Note that if Self-Issued OP implementations belong to a trust framework, the trust framework may dictacte a common `authorization_endpoint` for a set of implementations.
-If `authorization_endpoint` is pre-registered with the underlying browser or operating system, invocation of this endpoint that leads to prompting the End-user to select a Self-Issued OP is handled by the underlying browser or operating system.

-### Currently known browser behavior (need to decide to keep or not)

-The browser or operating system typically has a process by which native applications and websites can register support that one or more apps be called when a HTTPS URI is triggered in lieu of a system browser.
-This feature goes by several names including "App Links" and "Universal Links", and **MAY** be used to invoke an installed/registered Self-Issued OP.
-If no appropriate application has been rendered, the request for a Self-Issued OP will go to a browser, which MAY display additional information such as appropriate software options.
-If the underlying browser or operating system restricts application support for HTTPS URL handling to an authoritative list, the list would be administered under the trust framework to reflect certified and/or audited implementations.
-Note: clarify why authoritative list is relevant Operating systems also typically have a functionality by which native applications and websites can register a preference that one or more apps be called when a URI underneath a scheme that the platform or browser allows.
-For custom URI scheme, there is typically no platform or other controls limiting the ability of applications to register such schemes.
-If no available application supports the custom URI scheme, the platform or browser will typically generate a modal error and present it to the End-User.

 ## Relying Party Registration {#rp-resolution}